Albert Ziegler (theologian)

 Albert Ziegler (11 July 1927 – 4 August 2022) was a Swiss Roman-Catholic theologian, ethicist and author.

 Early life and education

-Ziegler was born 11 July 1927, in Zürich, Switzerland to Albert Gebhard (1893–1953) and Bertha Amalia (née Ochsner; 1889–1945).
-His father was employed by the Swiss Postal Service and originally hailed from Gaiserwald near St. Gallen.
-Ziegler's maternal great-uncle was Anton Rohner.
-Ziegler's great-grandfather was Gebhard Rohner.
-His mother was from Einsiedeln.
-He had two sisters.
-His elder sister, Bertha (1926–2021), was married to Liechtensteiner artist, sculptor and councilor Georg Malin (born 1926).
-Ziegler completed his Matura at the Disentis Abbey School.
+Ziegler was bron 11 July 1927 in Zurich, Switzerland, one of three children, to Albert Gebhard Ziegler (1893–1953), a postal worker, and Bertha Amalia Ziegler (née Ochsner; 1889–1945), into a Catholic family.
+He had two sisters; Bertha Malin (née Ziegler; 1926–2021), a social worker, who was married to Georg Malin and Franziska Mathilde Ziegler (born 1931).

+His paternal family was originally from Gaiserwald near St. Gallen, Switzerland.
+His great-grandfather Gebhard Rohner (1836–1908), served on the Cantonal Council of St. Gallen for the Rhine Valley constituency.
+His great-uncle was Anton Rohner.
+His maternal family hailed from Einsiedeln, Schwyz.

+Ziegler attended the local schools and completed his Matura at the Disentis Abbey School.
 Between 1950 and 1953 he studied philosophy at the Munich School of Philosophy followed by studies in social sciences and politics at the international institute of the University of Fribourg.
 He received his Doctorate of Philosophy from this institution.
 Between 1956 and 1960, Ziegler studied Theology at the Catholic University of Leuven in Belgium.